 - 3.1 This policy is supported by the key principles of the Children's Act, 1989 that the child's welfare is paramount.
-Another key document is Working Together, 2018, highlighting that every assessment of a child, 'must be informed by the views of the child'.
-(Working Together, 2018:21) This is echoed by Keeping Children Safe in Education, 2023 through ensuring procedures are in place in schools and settings to hear the voice of the child. - 3.2 The Children Act 1989 defines a child as being up to the age of 18 years; it also defines significant harm and the roles and responsibilities of Children's Social Care and the Police.
+Another key document is Working Together, 2023, highlighting that every assessment of a child, 'must be informed by the views of the child as well as the family'.
+(Working Together, 2023) This is echoed by Keeping Children Safe in Education, 2024 through ensuring procedures are in place in schools and settings to hear the voice of the child. - 3.2 The Children Act 1989 defines a child as being up to the age of 18 years; it also defines significant harm and the roles and responsibilities of Children's Social Care and the Police.